-- Revenues increased by approximately \$233,000, or 7%, as related to the number of events held in 2021. - Fringe benefit costs related to post-retirement health care costs materially decreased in 2021 as the result of an annual adjustment to post-retirement benefit obligations (OPEB). - Professional fees decreased by approximately \$41,000 due to decreased legal consultant fees in 2021. - Operating expenses are primarily reflected as contractual services as related to the operator agreement with ASM Global.
-As more fully described elsewhere and related to the pandemic, cost savings measures were enacted while still providing for necessary expenses for maintaining the building in good form and allowing for necessary functions such as marketing and promotion, accounting, security, and maintenance to remain in place.
-This resulted in an 8% increase in costs between 2020 and 2021. - The impact of the reduced revenue in conjunction with the cost savings measures results in the operating loss for 2021 being within 2% of the loss of 2020. - There was an overall increase in receipts of the Hotel-Motel Occupancy Tax between 2020 and 2021 as the direct result of the impact of COVID-19 on the hospitality industry in 2020. - Cash flow was positively impacted resulting from an application made under US SBA Shuttered Venue Program resulting in a one-time grant in the amount of: \$627,703
+- Revenues increased by approximately \$1.5M, or 175%, as related to the number of events held in 2022 as well as an increase of funds received from hotel occupancy tax. - Fringe benefit costs related to post-retirement health care costs materially decreased in 2022 as the result of an annual adjustment to post-retirement benefit obligations (OPEB). - Professional fees decreased by approximately \$28,000 due to market analysis consultant fees in 2021. - Operating expenses increased by 35% due to an increase in the number of events resulting in an increase in costs relating to operations, marketing and promotion, security and maintenance.
+These are primarily reflected as contractual services as related to the operator agreement with ASM Global. - The impact of the increased revenue resulted in the operating gain of 211% for 2022. - There was an overall increase in receipts of the Hotel-Motel Occupancy Tax between 2012 and 2022 as the direct result of the recovery from COVID-19 on the hospitality industry in 2021.